ApprenticeAI/frapy/docs/topics/request-response.rst

 .. module:: frapy.http
    :synopsis: Request and Response classes

-Scrapy uses :class:`Request` and :class:`Response` objects for crawling web sites.
+Frapy uses :class:`Request` and :class:`Response` objects for crawling web sites.

 Typically, :class:`Request` objects are generated in the spiders and pass